 - Responsible management of Atherton’s finances

-- Atherton’s police force
+- Atherton’s police force and community policing

-- Infrastructure and Holbrook-Palmer Park
+- Infrastructure, the new Town Center and Holbrook-Palmer Park

 - Transportation and traffic safety

 - Governance issues for the Town Council